ColeProtocol/GammaTango1333/README.md

 * Fixed the spacing on the RAK Fit page to have appropriate spacing between each section, so that the page is less crowded and easy to read.

-* Added place holders for different pages and sepparate exercise goals widgets.
+* Place holders for different pages are now visible to give an idea of future UI.

+* Separated exercise goals widgets.

 ### Bug Fixes
-* The RAKFit page was not connected correctly, so the routing to the pages were fixed.
+* Connected the RAKFit page to all appropriate pages.

+* Fixed page routing issues.